Recycling and The Blue Bin

 More regulation often times has worse unintended consequences, and shouldn't be taken lightly; however, it seems necessary at this point, because we are in crisis mode.
 This seems to be the most viable option, as this can be a huge opportunity for companies to show they care and make a difference, rather than boasting and "green washing," their useless recycling efforts.
 Recycling is more than just flashing the three arrows symbol around on your paper bags, or encouraging people not to use plastic straws.

 The U.S. government could actually consume their own recyclables, and require U.S. manufacturing companies to use recycled commodities, even if it's more expensive to produce.
 The idea is to add more value to recyclables.
 We have to start somewhere- eventually it will become cheaper the more efficient we get at actually recycling and reusing, rather than collecting and shipping our recyclables.

-Hopefully, this article has helped raise awareness on the trash crisis we’re in.
-Try to start a dialogue in your local communities to try to get your local municipalities involved in reaching a solution to create more value for recyclables which are being tossed in our landfills
+Hopefully, this article has helped raise awareness on the trash crisis we're in.
+Try starting a dialogue in your local communities to convince your local municipalities involved to reach a solution to create more value for recyclables which are being tossed in our landfills

 If you found this article useful, we'd love it if you share it with your friends on your favorite social media platform.
 It's easy, simply click one of the social sharing icons below.
 Thanks!